qarmin/czkawka/README.md

 ## License
 Code is distributed under MIT license.

+Icon is created by [jannuary](https://github.com/jannuary) and licensed CC-BY-4.0.

 Program is completely free to use.

 "Gratis to uczciwa cena" - "Free is a fair price"